arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ## Conclusion

-This tutorial showed how to set up the Edge impulse® platform to create a machine learning model to use with the Nicla Voice.
+This tutorial showed how to set up the Machine Learning Tools platform to create a machine learning model to be used with the Nicla Voice.
 It went through how to collect audio with a phone, how to train the model with the data, and then how to build it to work with the board.
 Lastly, the tutorial shows how to upload the model to the Nicla Voice and how to use that model.